isabella232/integrations-learn.en/help/integrations/overview.md

 # Integration Configurations for Experience Cloud Applications

 Are you familiar with Experience Cloud applications but unsure how best to integrate them?
 Do you know your business objectives but aren't sure which applications to use?
 Then you've come to the right place!

 These Experience Cloud integration tutorials describe some of the most common application integrations available.

-The options you have to configure Adobe applications depend on your environment, so we've organized integrations by business solutions and applications to help you quickly find the information you need.
+Your configuration options depend on your environment, so we've organized integrations by business solutions and applications.
 Use these tutorials and videos as guidance to deploy as-is, or you can modify them to meet the needs of your environment.

 <table>
 <tr>